Transfers and Freshman Transfers, Apply for Free to GCSU March 1 - 31, 2023!

 3. Essay Response: 200-300 words

-- Given your own individual background, life experiences, and personal identity, how will you contribute to the overall diversity of the student body at GC?
+• Given your own individual background and life experiences, what strengths or distinctions will you contribute to the student body at GCSU?

 OR